-In the waning days of summer, you considered taking the family to one of the many California amusement parks for one last fling.
+Whether you are visiting a resort or looking for a family staycation, an amusement park is always a fun choice.
 After all, what can be more of a stress relief than defying gravity or releasing a blood-curdling scream on the first big hill of a monster roller coaster?
-Perhaps the last thing you wanted to think about was how safe the amusements were and whether your safety or lives were in danger as you buckled into a ride.
+Perhaps the last thing you wanted to think about was how safe the amusements were and whether your safety is in danger as you buckled into a ride.

 Nevertheless, if your day of fun ended at the hospital following an injury at a theme park, you may be ready to face the dangers.
 What you learn about the amusement park industry may surprise you.